DUNU HULK Review

 Package and Accessories:

-The DUNU HULK is coming in a pretty flat and very stylish black box, which is warped with a cardboard that is shows the images of the cable and its connectors on the top and technical specifications oat the back of these box.
+The DUNU HULK is coming in a pretty flat and very stylish black box, which is wrapped with a cardboard that is shows the images of the cable and its connectors on the top and technical specifications oat the back of these box.

 The main box has the DUNU logo on the top and features a nice textured surface.